-While Known websites include Dublin Core there are known no examples of #indieWeb sites using or consuming the vocabulary
+Other than Known websites publishing Dublin Core meta tags, there are known no examples of #indieWeb sites prominently publishing or any that use or consume the vocabulary for any actual purpose.

-- Dublin Core does not identify important document elements.
+Dublin Core does not unambiguously identify important document aspects.

 Use Dublin Core tags (e.g., DC.title) as a last resort - they work poorly for journal papers because Dublin Core doesn't have unambiguous fields for journal title, volume, issue, and page numbers.Google Scholar Inclusion Guidelines